Constitution and Bylaws of the

 - One-half of the points to which an attorney would be otherwise entitled in cases where the jury returned a verdict will be assigned in the event the trial is concluded by means other than by jury verdict.

-- No applicant shall be considered unless he or she shall have tried a minimum of ten (10) civil jury trials as lead counsel to a jury verdict for the rank of Associate; twenty-five (25) civil jury trials as lead counsel to a jury verdict for the rank of Advocate; and fifty (50) civil jury trials as lead counsel to a jury verdict for the rank of Diplomate.
+- No applicant shall be considered unless he or she shall have tried a minimum of seven (7) civil jury trials as lead counsel to a jury verdict or hung jury for the rank of Member, a minimum of ten (10) civil jury trials as lead counsel to a jury verdict or hung jury for the rank of Associate; twenty-five (25) civil jury trials as lead counsel to a jury verdict or hung jury for the rank of Advocate; and fifty (50) civil jury trials as lead counsel to a jury verdict or hung jury for the rank of Diplomate.

 Section 2.
 Trial Day.
 For the purpose of computing trial days, a trial shall be deemed to have commenced upon the swearing of the jury panel.